 The United States has been experiencing a period of high inflation, which resulted in the United States Federal Reserve increasing interest rates.
 The higher interest rates impact the Company as borrowing costs under the line of credit increase.
-In addition, the high inflation has been reflected in higher manufacturing costs passed on to the Company by its contract manufacturers, which in turn increases the cost of goods.
-The Federal Reserve has indicated that they plan on reducing the interest rates at some point in 2024.
+In addition, the high inflation has been reflected in higher manufacturing costs passed on to the Company by its contract manufacturers, increasing the cost of goods.
+The Federal Reserve has reduced the interest rates in September 2024.
+It is not known if and when there will be further rate decreases.